Abu Dhabi bus service: Recharge machines

 Recharge machines are machines which are used to recharge Hafilat Cards.
 There are two types of recharge machines which are in use in the emirate.

 Ticket Office Machines (TOMs)

 Ticket Office Machines (shortened as TOM) are machines which can be used to issue Permanent Use Hafilat Cards and Temporary Use Hafilat Cards.
 The machines can also be used to recharge and add bus passes to issued Hafilat Cards.
 Payment at TOMs can be made using banknotes and coins and change can be retrieved from the machine if present.
 TOMs are located inside all bus stations in the emirate as well as shopping centres, airports and select bus stops.

 Swift Recharge Machines (SRMs)

 Swift Recharge Machines (shortened as SRM) are machines which can only be used to recharge issued Hafilat Cards.
 Payment at SRMs can only be made using select banknotes and change cannot be retrieved from the machine if present.
-SRMs are located inside all air-conditioned bus shelters, bus stations and in select shopping centres.
+SRMs are located inside select air-conditioned bus shelters, bus stations and in select shopping centres.